f14XuanLv/fuclaude-pool-manager/README.md

 Your Worker is deployed, but its KV (database) is empty.
 You need to add your accounts.
 The easiest way is to use the new batch API endpoint.

 1.  **Prepare your data:**
     Copy the content of `initial-sk-map.json.example` and fill it with your actual email and SK pairs.
-It should look like this:
     ```json
     {
       "user1@example.com": "sk-abc...",